grpc/grpc.github.io/docs/tutorials/basic/java.md

 Like the simple RPC, this method gets a request object (the `Rectangle` in which our client wants to find `Feature`s) and a `StreamObserver` response observer.

-This time, we get as many `Feature` objects as we need to return to the client (in this case, we select them from the service's feature collection based on whether they're inside our request `Rectangle`), and write them each in turn to the response observer using its `Write()` method.
+This time, we get as many `Feature` objects as we need to return to the client (in this case, we select them from the service's feature collection based on whether they're inside our request `Rectangle`), and write them each in turn to the response observer using its `onValue()` method.
 Finally, as in our simple RPC, we use the response observer's `onCompleted()` method to tell gRPC that we've finished writing responses.

 #### Client-side streaming RPC
 Now let's look at something a little more complicated: the client-side streaming method `RecordRoute`, where we get a stream of `Point`s from the client and return a single `RouteSummary` with information about their trip.